keiveulbugs/macro_env/README.md

 Macro_env is a crate to find environment variables.
 Originally designed to easily fetch environment variables from different places without having to change a lot of different code.
-By simply chainging the SearchType in the macro or in the function, it fetches the variable from a different location.
+By simply changing the SearchType in the macro or in the function, it fetches the variable from a different location.

 ## Usage